 Each time Google finds a new web document and places it in its index: Google attaches timestamp to that index for more efficient future caching.
 And if you have CMS like WordPress running your website, and if you have different URL’s with the same content (or near same content), then Google sees that as duplicate content because there is nothing unique Per that URI (per landing page).

 Now, to save resources and managing an immense data set like growing internet web document can get quite expensive.
 Why not tell website owners that to rank higher in Google “you should avoid duplicate content” and just this simple recommendation saves millions.
 Furthermore: your website visitors will also have better user experience because each landing page they visit will be unique without the same or very similar content.

 - First make sure that you present original content (text, images, videos) per URI (basically means per landing page)

-- Use rel canonical <link rel=”canonical” href=”https://www.rankya.com/seo-insights-you-didnt-know-about/” /> whenever you can (this tells Google “hey Google, this is the link to original resource”)
+- Use rel canonical (this tells Google “hey Google, this is the link to the original resource”)

-- Your backlinks from external sources should also be consistent pointing to only one version of your landing pages.
-Although you can’t really control this because others will share whatever version of URL from your website that they want, however, whenever you have control over external backlinks (perhaps through your own social shares, and share buttons on your landing pages), then make sure that you point the link back to only the canonical URL of your landing pages.
+- Any links from external sites should also be consistent pointing to only one version of your landing page URL.
+Although you can’t really control this because others will share whatever version of URL from your website that they want, however, whenever you have control over external links (for example: through your own social share options), then make sure that you point the link back to only the canonical URL of your landing pages.

-So these are some of the ways you can avoid duplicate content issues, all while keep in mind that you also have 301 redirection directive available to clean up duplicate URL at server level.
-I thank you for learning with me and I thank you for sharing this post.
+These are some of the ways you can avoid duplicate content issues, all while keep in mind that you also have 301 redirection directive available to clean up duplicate URL at server level.